 Securities (Stocks, Bonds, etc.)

 When you give securities (stocks, bonds, etc.) you not only receive a charitable deduction for their full fair market value, but also avoid tax on the capital gain for stocks held longer than one year.
-Contact our Finance and Records Manager, Lana Johnson, at Lana@saint-marys.org or 541-343-9253 to let her know which securities you will be donating to St. Mary’s, and ensure that you get the full tax deduction.
+Contact our Finance and Records Manager, Emily Breding, at Emily@saint-marys.org or 541-343-9253 to let her know which securities you will be donating to St. Mary’s, and ensure that you get the full tax deduction.
 Stocks must be transferred to Charles Schwab DTC #0164, account #7071-2882.
 Usually it takes several days to complete this transfer, so don’t wait until the last minute.

 Donor Advised Funds

-Donor-Advised Funds – A Popular New Donation Tool
+Donor-Advised Funds – A Popular Donation Tool

 2018 saw the biggest change to US tax law in more than three decades.
 Those changes have many parishioners reevaluating how they make charitable gifts to the institutions they value and support.
 Several of our parishioners have created donor-advised funds, primarily through their investment advisers or brokerage houses.
 The Episcopal Church Foundation (ECF) is another option to create and administer a donor-advised fund.